ttn-zh/ic880a-gateway/README.md

         $ sudo adduser ttn
         $ sudo adduser ttn sudo

+- To prevent the system asking root password regularly, add TTN user in sudoers file

+        $ sudo visudo
+add the line `ttn ALL=(ALL) NOPASSWD: ALL`

 - Logout and login as `ttn` and remove the default `pi` user

         $ sudo userdel -rf pi